shermanloan/scejson-doc/doc/module-irregular.md

 }
 ```

-The `Data` object for a response from the InterestOnly module is defined below, in the
+The `Data` object for a response from the Irregular module is defined below, in the
 order the fields are returned:

 ### 🟥 Errors